jawadcode/todoapi/README.md

 {
   "name": "updated",
   "description": "this category has been updated"
-  // edited_at will be automatically set
+  // updated_at will be automatically set
 }
 ```